Catch a prompt injection on Codex

 --judge-api-key-env DEFENSECLAW_LLM_KEY \

-Confirm in the audit log
+Confirm the event

 defenseclaw alerts --limit 10